Homeschool vs. Online School: What’s the Difference?

 In education, results can be defined in many ways, but perhaps the strongest measure of success is a graduate who is well prepared for college, career, and life.
 Regardless of which approach to in-home education your family selects, we hope you will choose to get involved—and stay involved—in guiding your child toward a bright future filled with promise!

-What do you see as the advantages of educating your children at home?
+What do you see as the advantages of homeschooling vs. traditional public school?
 Share your thoughts in the comments.